qucontrol/krotov/CONTRIBUTING.rst

 ``krotov``, and that you have successfully run ``make test`` (which creates some local virtual environments that development relies on).

+* **How to reference a Github issue in a commit message**

+    Simply put e.g. ``#14`` anywhere in your commit message, and Github will automatically link to your commit on the page for issue number 14.

 * **How to run a subset of tests**

     To run e.g. only the tests defined in ``tests/test_krotov.py``, use::